-Students enrolled in the MIIS IEP program who are pursuing the specialization in Ocean and Coastal Resource Management are eligible for funded Center for the Blue Economy Summer Fellowships.
-The process begins in early spring to identify opportunities with innovative and internationally recognized marine organizations.
+Students enrolled in the Environmental Policy & Management masters program who are pursuing the specialization in Ocean and Coastal Resource Management are eligible for funded Center for the Blue Economy Fellowships throughout the year, with larger projects each summer.
+The CBE Summer Fellows process begins in early spring to identify opportunities with innovative and internationally recognized marine organizations.
 The Center provides a list of possibilities, and students may suggest additional fellowship organizations.
 Each project must positively impact ocean and coastal sustainability, help the host organization fill a critical need, and better prepare our students for their future careers.
 More information on the fellowships is available on the Summer Fellows page.

 Funded Graduate Research Assistants

 The Center for the Blue Economy funds graduate research assistant positions in the fall and spring semesters, and student efforts are vital to our research projects.
 Students have the opportunity to gain valuable research skills and experience while pursuing groundbreaking work.
 In some cases, student research has been published in the Center’s online Journal of Ocean and Coastal Economics or credited in studies with outside organizations.
 Additionally, we facilitate paid research positions with our partner organizations, which sometimes expand to credit-bearing internships through the Professional Service Semester program.